sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 </tr>
 </table>

-This new Product investment type is to give _sufficient incentive_ to Programs in incorporating digital as part of their periodic funding envelop review.
+This new Product investment type is to give _sufficient incentive_ to Programs in incorporating digital as part of their periodic funding envelope review.
 The incentive offers more autonomy to operate as long as a Product Team can provide [sufficient assurances to Governance](#key-metrics-to-provide-assurances).

 _Note 1:_ Programmes are typically used when there's a [level of ambiguity to manage](https://www.pmi.org/learning/library/understanding-difference-programs-versus-projects-6896?__cf_chl_captcha_tk__=c1224dbd65e78643d0456484bd199d5a79d2fd17-1624902677-0-AaoN7yeCB_TMnxYLJPT1WdqhcPQHnA558DylEslgDF0QMgV8yrXMgxjkk4oi8L_jmtnaKvoLR-y0yhsAGsYcH8jybaxrKQ2u58x25fLy9Hd2ROZkNTtPyWENTJej55zeEsQezu1xv5pNDHX4sT_Om79UHlcU2fnbtT7UOz0cYyjqmm4JvY3be4TzHLSQJgg_-tKadLJMsmdNN0XCTOEOQ2iPk9-Jc4YBYUjJIHc29HmzWvsndV9jCv5Jsb4Fv_kJGsSCKjJEm04KVrIZH0yIKd6jSFyujKNr_st0mgTT-GuEDIA89Dw_e6lXXdjTEXpFhy7hYtmR8QWdGf5wH58lXy55UBJp3TMDqyAKxqiYGDU8o0mC2nP4BFrj1aw_jqKs_CqDaiOr7xJvHPjwRinZkt7HgvhRGHENKRXA-89kHHrqF85z6PyUWTiW45n1Sw7c01vQj8ynGmklzh3EIBzb9v03aUyekIHTsEUJRYrPjqRaJf0J3p_Cw-rvsD9OskoTl4gUTiimGrFkLXqNNsFW4SalNEYD34ulJRPpK0lw0WnrcoiPoJmfsUEeqNskUTiRsYU_ci1G9-e_wxgGnj7aAFrb9aIZmb_4NlCCobz0AQelgQMLNVDyKVqVtarvhcMONnKxtAtRr85d92lt41DMDxgnY3ehmj7-6eqbNby-fXXivXlps-doXKwszyD-baMgiws7TSVZiwHLvM6yLI6BJCVolbUVsS59r0MdXzHiBz-I3lw9rnhsLvWSv6JB4-ksBUOI3qWtdsNe5rPR99LMWs8).
 However, the lag in establishing a programme inhibits the rapid cadence that continuous improvement of a product seeks, especially on the User Experience side.
 When a product is used, data is generated which can be analyzed to inform continuous improvement activities.
 User Feedback is obtained and actioned.
-The improvement are often small enough that the effort to go through establishing a programme do not warrant it.
+The improvements are often small enough that the effort to go through establishing a programme does not warrant it.

-_Note 2:_ Projectizing establishes a project team which is dispanded at the end of the project.
+_Note 2:_ Projectizing establishes a project team which is disbanded at the end of the project.
 The team members that obtained valuable corporate and product information move on to other activities.
 Even moving between Proofs of  Concepts, then Pilots, then Projects do not guarantee the same team members working on problems.
-This affects empathy to the end-users, productivity, happiness, and ultimately pace of delivery.
+This affects empathy to the end users, productivity, happiness, and ultimately pace of delivery.
 It is what psychologist Bruce Tuckman coined the [forming, storming, norming, and performing lifecycle](https://www.mindtools.com/pages/article/newLDR_86.htm).
 The product-type investment method focuses on the people being part of the value stream and seeks to maintain their cohesiveness.

 _Note 3:_ The department accepts to prioritize a product over a multi-year horizon by granting funding over more than one year.
 Teams do not have to go through committees year over year to re-seek prioritization and funding therefore releasing internal capacity towards more meaningful work.
-There is an exit path for ESDC to still re-allocate funding elsewhere should priorities change without loosing its investment.
+There is an exit path for ESDC to still reallocate funding elsewhere should priorities change without losing its investment.

-_Note 4:_ The Product investment type expects rapid cadence of delivery to end-users.
-Planning stages do not last more than a few weeks so that changes in business operations (e.g. software release) are typically provided at least once per quarter.
+_Note 4:_ The Product investment type expects rapid cadence of delivery to end users.
+Planning stages do not last more than a few weeks so that changes in business operations (e.g., software release) are typically provided at least once per quarter.

 ## Conceptual Product Management Framework